ParsaD23/Racing-Line-Optimization-with-PSO/README.md

 Run the ```main.py``` script to see the optimizer work.
 Inside the main function you will have the possibility to change the hyper-parameters of the PSO algorithm.

-To find the racing line, the algorithm will fit a cubic spline to the sector points and compute the vehicle's speed at each point of the racing line with a simple formula using the coefficient of friction (optionally it is possible to add the down-force and the vehicle's mass).
+To find the racing line, the algorithm will fit a cubic spline to the sector points and compute the vehicle's speed at each point of the racing line with a simple formula using the coefficient of friction and the radius of the corner (optionally it is possible to add the down-force and the vehicle's mass).

 ![](imgs/RacingLineEvolution.gif)